1. Warren Hastings was the first ___________.

 Explanation: Critics like Burke accused him of corruption and misuse of power in wars.

-74. Hastings’ foreign policy was ultimately aimed at:
+74. Hastings’ foreign policy was ultimately aimed at___________.

 A) Expanding the British Empire